biteful.

 Three ways to scan.

-One framework — peer-reviewed studies, your dietary lens, every food.
+One framework — check the claims, read the studies, your dietary lens on every scan.

 01